?>

 Remember, every state has different seller’s disclosure laws.
 So, it’s advisable to review the form with your real estate agent or lawyer as per the statutes in your state.
 Usually, the disclosure form is completed along with the listing paperwork – especially in the Multiple Listing Service (MLS) provided by the listing agent.

-Importance Of Seller’s Disclosure
+Importance of Seller’s Disclosure

 Property Disclosures serve the following purpose in real estate transactions: